 These hillside caves are comfortable homes, complete with plumbing and electricity (and usually wifi).
-Air conditioning isn’t generally needed, because the caves stay cool even in the height of summer but heating is a necessity.
+Air conditioning isn’t generally needed, because the caves stay cool even in the height of summer but it gets cold in winter and some kind of heating is a necessity.

 Although many of the caves are being bought up by foreign residents (or investors) now, the area does still hold on to a lot of its traditions.
 It can be a little touristy in places but it is still a fascinating place to spend some time.

 There are stunning views of the nearby Alhambra too.